 We recommend using our high-quality microfiber Dash Gear towel to remove all remnants of lint, fibers, and more from your vents, dashboard, and interior windows.
 For your exterior, try out our Buffing Ball.
 Attach it to the end of an electric or air drill and watch it buff out all your car’s stuck-on dirt and grime for a new car shine.
 Feel free to use it on chrome, aluminum, and painted surfaces as well as oxidized headlights or plastic windshields.

 If you use just any old rag, sponge, or other car cleaning towel, you might regret it later when your car’s covered in tiny scratches and chips.
 Take our advice: if you have a dipped or matte-finish automotive, use DipRagz™.
 These are designed for washing matte-finish paint on cars so that—even though the surface isn’t smooth—our Ragz do not leave a residual material behind like a microfiber car washing towel or wash mitt.

 For classic car paint, hardware, wheels and more, opt for our Premium Wash Mitt.
 Its special blend holds more water for fewer bucket dips and better cleaning.
 Don’t forget to use a separate one for each application.

 Need a towel for drying your car?
 Don’t settle for anything less than The Absorber®.
 This amazing car cleaning towel is made from polyvinyl alcohol: a unique super-drying material that goes unmatched by our competitors.
 Not only is it soft on your car and hands, but it’s also resistant to mold, mildew, and chemicals.
 Best of all?
 It’s 100% machine-washable.
 Once it’s dried, store it away in its handy little tube so it’s ready for the next car wash.

 We strongly recommend you use one towel for the body paint and a small one for drying the wheels.
-Never use one towel to dry everything.
+Never use one towel after a car wash to dry everything.

 Detailing With the The Glosser®